 - ‘Reduce, reuse and recycle’ policies for our paper usage.
 All office paper and paper products are recycled where possible.
 Double-sided printing is the default setting on all printers.

 - We’re conscious that our brochures consume a lot of paper, so since 2017 we’ve made a plan of an annual tree planting day.
-In June of this year 2017, we and our travellers are going to plant over 100 trees.
+Every year we and our travelers plant over 100 trees.

 - We are calling for donations for solar power bulbs and then we will send them to some poor families in Vietnam’s remote areas.